jgebhardt/jgebhardt.github.io/_posts/2014-05-07-react-phonecat.md

 For these reasons, pages are traditionally pre-rendered on the server using e.g. PHP, Ruby or Python.
 The client-side code then needs to be hooked up to pre-rendered content to provide interactivity.
 In many cases, this means that one needs to maintain several versions of code that does essentially the same thing.

-React provides a simple approach to this problem: It is an _isometric_ JavaScript framework, which means that it can run the same exact view code on both the server and the client.
+React provides a simple approach to this problem: It is an _isomorphic_ JavaScript framework, which means that it can run the same exact view code on both the server and the client.
 The server will pre-render your page to html using React, then ship it down to the browser, where a client-side instance of React hooks itself into the markup and continues where the server left off.
 This makes the page searchable and, most importantly for your users, _time to interaction_ is reduced significantly.

 #### Server rendering in React